Radviger/creality-k1-setup/README.md

     chmod +x ./install.sh
     ```

-3. Run the install script:
+3. Run the install script: (  Running this next install script takes some time, the script is not stopping, just using time on checking, before installing.)

     ```sh
     ./install.sh